Mortgage Q&A: “What credit score do I need to get a mortgage?”

 But assuming you are approved with sub-par credit, why accept an inflated interest rate and a much higher monthly mortgage payment?
 You’d be throwing money out the window.

-Lately, banks and lenders have become even more stringent, requiring higher credit scores than they have in the past.
+Note that banks and lenders have become more stringent lately, and require higher credit scores than they have in the past.

 FHA Minimum Credit Score